andrewster05/customercare/README.md

 - Once admins login, they should go to customer list page which has search, page and sort (Use stored procedure).
 - Users should be able to view/edit their own profile.

-## RUN
+## RUN DATABASE MIGRATION
 - run in the PM Console: "dotnet ef database update -c ApplicationDbContext"
-- execute all sql scripts in the Sql > Scripts location

 ## LOGIN
-- look in the appsettings.json for the administrator credentials
+- look in the appsettings.json for the administrator credentials *(UserName and UserPassword are the login crendentials)
 - additional users created through the registration will not be adminstrators.

 HAVE FUN!